World War II in Yugoslavia: Critical Axis offensives

 In the first half of 1943 two Axis offensives came close to defeating the Partisans.
-They are known by their German code names Fall Weiss (Case White) and Fall Schwarz (Case Black), as the Battle of Neretva and the Battle of Sutjeska after the rivers in the areas they were fought, or the Fourth and Fifth Enemy Offensive, respectively, according to former Yugoslav historiography.
+They are known by their German code names Operation Weiss ('White') and Operation Schwarz ('Black'), as the Battle of Neretva and the Battle of Sutjeska after the rivers in the areas they were fought, or the Fourth and Fifth Enemy Offensive, respectively, according to former Yugoslav historiography.

 On 7 January 1943, the Bulgarian 1st Army also occupied south-west Serbia.
 Savage pacification measures reduced Partisan activity appreciably.
 Bulgarian infantry divisions in the Fifth anti-Partisan Offensive blocked the Partisan escape-route from Montenegro into Serbia and also participated in the Sixth anti-Partisan Offensive in Eastern Bosnia.

 Negotiations between Germans and Partisans started on 11 March 1943 in Gornji Vakuf, Bosnia.
 Tito's key officers Vladimir Velebit, Koča Popović and Milovan Đilas brought three proposals, first about an exchange of prisoners, second about the implementation of international law on treatment of prisoners and third about political questions.
 The delegation expressed concerns about Italian involvement in supplying the Chetnik army and stated that the National Liberation Movement was an independent movement, with no aid from the Soviet Union or the UK.
 Somewhat later, Đilas and Velebit were brought to Zagreb to continue the negotiations.

-In the Fourth Enemy Offensive, also known as the Battle of the Neretva or Fall Weiss (Case White), Axis forces pushed Partisan troops to retreat from western Bosnia to northern Herzegovina, culminating in the Partisan retreat over the Neretva river.
+In the Fourth Enemy Offensive, also known as the Battle of the Neretva or Operation Weiss ('White'), Axis forces pushed Partisan troops to retreat from western Bosnia to northern Herzegovina, culminating in the Partisan retreat over the Neretva river.
 This took place from January to April, 1943.